netsec-ethz/rains/design-topologies.md

 ## Many independent closed recursive resolvers

+RAINS can be operated the same way DNS is currently operated [1].
+That means there are caching and recursive name servers.
+A client sends a query to the caching server of its ISP.
+If there is a cache hit, the response is directly sent back to the querier.
+Otherwise, a recursive lookup is performed by the ISP.

 ### Setting

 A client purchases access to a local closed recursive resolvers.
 In today's